JDL Travel

 Outdoor pool and Lazy river

-Our friendly nextdoor neighbors had friends joining them on the other side as well.
+Our friendly nextdoor neighbors mentioned they had friends parked next to them.
 We started chatting one day, and got invited to join them all for a bonfire.
 We were pumped, because this campground has no fire pits and we love a good bonfire!
 It was cool to see the collapsible fire pit they travel with, spoiler alert we now have one - thanks Elisa!!!
 Even better, we got to hear their travel stories and learn some tips from some RV veterans!
 It also turned out that there was another software developer in the mix who Dylan got to connect with!

 beach sunset